 By Susan Braden

 A little blue liquid and a State Fair favorite could be the latest breakthrough in early cancer detection, KVAL News reports.
 A dentist in Eugene-Springfield, Oregon, says that though a glow-stick oral cancer exam may be a brand-new innovation, some dental insurance companies may still cover it.
-The ViziLite screening, developed by Zila Pharmaceuticals, is not widespread yet, but Dr. Linda Bullock says she hopes that it will soon help people around the country.
+The ViziLite screening is not widespread yet, but Dr. Linda Bullock says she hopes that it will soon help people around the country.

 By the end of this year, the American Cancer Society projects that approximately 35,000 Americans will have been diagnosed with oral cancer.
 This screening method is intended to catch the cancer in its earliest stage, so the patient can receive the most thorough treatment possible.